sams/cakemix/README.md

 "cakemix" is a really simple Linux shell script to run CakePHP commands.

 Usage:

-> cakemix -p [project-name]
+> cakemix

-Creates a new project.
+Issuing the "CakeMix" command with no parameters will attempt to start the CakePHP development server on the default port (9876).

-> cakemix -s [port]
+> cakemix nnnn

-Starts the CakePHP development server (on "port" if specified).
+Starts the CakePHP development server on port 'nnnn'.

+> cakemix xxxx

+Create a new Cake project skeleton named 'xxxx'.

-> cakemix -x
+> cakemix -p

-Sets default permissions on /tmp and /logs folders.
+Sets the default permissions on the '/tmp' and '/logs' directories.

+> cakemix -h

+Diplays the help text.

 ## Install and Configure